Are you looking for the best kind of knife to use in the kitchen?

 Let’s take a look at the cutting capabilities of blue steel vs white steel.

 White steel knives are perfect for prepping sashimi, garnishes, soft vegetables, peeling and skinning, or making other precise cuts for presentation purposes or for consistent weight and size for kitchen prep duties.
-Check out these best sushi knives for cutting rolls made out of white steel.
+Check out these best sushi knives made out of white steel.

 With that in mind, blue steel is ideally used in kitchen knives where reliability and ease of use are the most critical factors.
 These steel knives are perfect for daily-use chef knives because they don’t require constant re-sharpening to make the most of them.